symfony/symfony-docs/components/phpunit_bridge.rst

 -----------------------

 .. versionadded:: 3.2
-    The modified PHPUnit script script was introduced in the 3.2 version of this component.
+    This modified PHPUnit script was introduced in the 3.2 version of this component.

 This bridge provides a modified version of PHPUnit that you can call by using